brokenker/broken-ser/README.md

 ```
 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, SPlRlT-SER executives do not accept responsibility.
+Absolutely, Spirit-ser executives do not accept responsibility.
-By establishing the SPlRlT-SER, you are deemed to have accepted these responsibilities.
+By establishing the Spirit-ser, you are deemed to have accepted these responsibilities.
 ```

 ## Developers